Meningitis

 Meningitis is acute or chronic inflammation of the protective membranes covering the brain and spinal cord, collectively called the meninges.
-The most common symptoms are fever, intense headache, vomiting and neck stiffness and occasionally photophobia.
+The most common symptoms are fever, intense headache, vomiting, neck stiffness, and occasionally photophobia.
 Other symptoms include confusion or altered consciousness, nausea, and an inability to tolerate loud noises.
 Young children often exhibit only nonspecific symptoms, such as irritability, drowsiness, or poor feeding.
 A non-blanching rash (a rash that does not fade when a glass is rolled over it) may also be present.

 The inflammation may be caused by infection with viruses, bacteria, fungi or parasites.
 Non-infectious causes include malignancy (cancer), subarachnoid hemorrhage, chronic inflammatory disease (sarcoidosis) and certain drugs.
 Meningitis can be life-threatening because of the inflammation's proximity to the brain and spinal cord; therefore, the condition is classified as a medical emergency.
 A lumbar puncture, in which a needle is inserted into the spinal canal to collect a sample of cerebrospinal fluid (CSF), can diagnose or exclude meningitis.

 Some forms of meningitis are preventable by immunization with the meningococcal, mumps, pneumococcal, and Hib vaccines.
 Giving antibiotics to people with significant exposure to certain types of meningitis may also be useful for preventing transmission.
 The first treatment in acute meningitis consists of promptly giving antibiotics and sometimes antiviral drugs.
 Corticosteroids can be used to prevent complications from excessive inflammation.
 Meningitis can lead to serious long-term consequences such as deafness, epilepsy, hydrocephalus, or cognitive deficits, especially if not treated quickly.

 In 2019, meningitis was diagnosed in about 7.7 million people worldwide, of whom 236,000 died, down from 433,000 deaths in 1990.
 With appropriate treatment, the risk of death in bacterial meningitis is less than 15%.
 Outbreaks of bacterial meningitis occur between December and June each year in an area of sub-Saharan Africa known as the meningitis belt.
 Smaller outbreaks may also occur in other areas of the world.
-The word meningitis comes from the Greek μῆνιγξ meninx, 'membrane', and the medical suffix -itis, 'inflammation'.
+The word meningitis comes from the Greek μῆνιγξ (meninx, 'membrane') and the medical suffix -itis ('inflammation').